grafana/alloy/docs/sources/reference/components/otelcol.auth.oauth2.md

 Bug reports or feature requests will be redirected to the upstream repository, if necessary.
 {{< /admonition >}}

-Youc an specify multiple `otelcol.auth.oauth2` components by giving them different labels.
+You can specify multiple `otelcol.auth.oauth2` components by giving them different labels.

 ## Usage